aadityadike/aadityadike/README.md

 # Hi 👋 I am Aditya Dike
 ## Web Developer
 Hey, I'm Aditya and I am currently pursuing a BCA degree.
-I am in my second year right now and I have completed the basics of frontend and built small projects.
+I am in my Third year right now and I have completed the basics of frontend and built small projects.
 However, my interest lies more towards backend and devops-related stuff.
 I hope to find guidance here so that I can focus on my interests.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [adityadike](https://bento.me/adityadike)